BlizzardWolf7/Modern-Productivity-Dashboard/README.md

    - Click the ⚙️ settings icon in the top-right corner (or press Ctrl+S)
    - Set your dashboard title
    - Enter your name for personalized greeting
+   - Toggle "Show Greeting" to display or hide the greeting
    - Choose your favorite accent color
    - Toggle dark mode if preferred
    - Click "Save" to apply changes